Join our inner circle to get the latest in travel, beauty, style & more !

 The final word on travelling with sex toys

-It is 2025, so travelling with sex toys shouldn’t make you beetroot red with embarrassment and travelling with them should be as normal as packing your skincare routine if you wish.
-But just as you plan ahead when ensuring you only have 100ml bottles in your carry-on, being savvy about how you carry sex toys through airport security will definitely save you any stress, so you never have to leave your pleasure behind…
+It is 2026, so travelling with sex toys shouldn’t make you beetroot red with embarrassment and travelling with them should be as normal as packing your skincare routine if you wish.
+But just as you plan ahead when ensuring you only have 100ml bottles in your carry-on, knowing the best ways to bring a vibrator on a plane or take one in checked luggage can save you embarrassment and hassle.
+After all, being savvy about how you carry sex toys through airport security will definitely save you any stress, so you never have to leave your pleasure behind…

 We may earn a commission if you buy something from any affiliate links on our site.